AJGreaves/familyhub/README.md

 - The Edit Listing Page is identical to the [Add New Page](#add-new-page), except that the heading on the page says "Edit" and data for the activity to be edited has been pulled from the database and each `<input>`, `<select>`, `<checkbox>` and `<textarea>` values have been populated with the correct data.

+### Contact Page

+- The Contact Page features an **email contact form**, which is wired up to my email address with [EmailJS](http://www.emailjs.com/).
+- The contact page also features the contact information for Family Hub as displayed in the footer, with a link to google maps for the location.

 ## Features Left to Implement

 1. Email authentication